Ji-Muze/Ji-Muze/README.md

 - This is @Ji-Muze
-- A normal CS student
+- A normal IS student
 - School learning

 <!---